harshitagarwal93/chat-copilot/webapi/README.md

 For more info see [Query data in Azure Monitor using Azure Data Explorer](https://learn.microsoft.com/en-us/azure/data-explorer/query-monitor-data).

-CopilotChat specific events are in a table called `customEvents`.
+ChatCopilot specific events are in a table called `customEvents`.

 For example to see the most recent 100 skill function invocations: